 Originally developed to promote the fledgling cacao industry that is becoming a mainstay of the poverty-stricken Toledo district, the festival has morphed into a regular fair featuring local Belize cuisine, Belize and Maya arts, music and cultural presentations.

-Mercifully, at least for now, the low rent mechanical rides and gambling that are de rigor at all Belize municipal fairs, are NOT featured at the Toledo Cacao Fest.
+Mercifully, at least for now, the low rent mechanical rides and gambling that are de rigor at all Belize municipal fairs, are not featured at the Toledo Cacao Fest.
 This after all is supposed to be about Maya Culture and Cacao.

 The first day runs on a Saturday and is held in Punta Gorda Town, capital of the Toledo District.
 Useful for townies and folks not wanting to venture out of the relative comforts of life offered by Belize’s southernmost municipality.

 Street stall and commercial exhibits with music are within easy reach and since P.G. is so small, accessible within walking distance from most any part of town.
 The PG portion of the festival is more run-of-the-mill with commercial stands, drumming and dancing classes for tourists, barbeques and partying.
-But for the real Maya experience nothing can compare to the festival’s second day when it picks up its tents and moves to a real Maya Ruin – Lubaantun.
+But for the real Maya experience nothing can compare to the festival’s second day when it picks up its tents and moves to a real Maya Temple – Lubaantun.

 Now Lubaantun is no Xunantunich or Caracol and does even approach Tikal in the pantheon of Maya Ruins in Central America.
 It is small, It looks dilapidated and broken up.
 It is after all a RUIN.
 But even for a ruin it looks really ruined.
 It’s name means Place Of Fallen Stones.